JPeters25/Trials-of-Mazozar/README.md

 #### Friday, 09/23
 * 8:00: Worked on pixel art
-* 10:38 Began working on game in Unity
+* 10:38: Began working on game in Unity
+* 3:42: Started pixel art